 Key Points to Implement Linear Probing

-In the previous article Core Principles of Hash Tables, I introduced the core principles of hash tables and several key concepts.
-It mentioned two main methods for resolving hash collisions: chaining and linear probing (also known as open addressing):
+In the previous article Core Principles of Hash Tables, I introduced the core principles and key concepts of hash tables.
+It mentioned that there are mainly two methods to resolve hash collisions: chaining and linear probing (also known as open addressing):

-Since linear probing is slightly more complex, this article will first explain some challenges in implementing linear probing, and the next article will provide specific code implementation.
+Since linear probing is a bit more complex, this article will first explain several challenges in implementing linear probing, and the next article will provide the actual code implementation.

 Simplified Scenario

-The previously introduced chaining method is relatively simple.
-Basically, each element in the table
+The previously introduced chaining method is relatively straightforward, where each element in the table

-is a linked list, and when a hash collision occurs, you just add the element to the list.
+is a linked list, and when a hash collision occurs, you simply insert the element into the list.

-Linear probing is more complex, mainly due to two challenges involving various array operation techniques.
-Before explaining these challenges, let's set up a simplified scenario:
+Linear probing is more complex, primarily due to two challenges that involve various array operation techniques.
+Before clarifying these challenges, let's establish a simplified scenario:

 Assume our hash table only supports key